terrytay/tp/docs/UserGuide.md

 <a name="schedule"></a>

 ### 3.12.
 Schedule tasks
-If you have a bunch of assignments, projects and exams happening over the next few weeks and are stressed out with planning a schedule which can fulfill the requirements, our schedule task command can be used.
-It creates a schedule based on the tasks details provided by the user.
+If you have a bunch of assignments, projects and exams happening over the next few weeks and are stressed out with planning a schedule which can fulfill the requirements, our schedule task command can help you by creating a feasible schedule.
+It creates a schedule based on the tasks details provided by you.

+#### Future Enhancements
+   The current version of the application doesn't take into account the other tasks present, however the priority values can still be used to decide the task which is more important.
+In v3.0 our application will support scheduling tasks while avoiding tasks present previously and also add support for tasks to be scheduled preemptively (i.e, tasks can be scheduled over non contiguous days) .

 #### Usage